Jwink3101/dfb/CLI_help.md

   command
     init                write a new config file.
     backup              Run a backup
+    refresh             Refresh the local cache with a real listing of the remote destination Same as calling backup with `--refresh` but can be used outside of a backup
     restore-dir (restore)
                         Restore a (sub)directory to a specified location restore-file        Restore a file to a specified location, file, or to stdout